awconway/capnographyssa/README.md

 Sequence analysis of capnography waveform abnormalities during nurse-administered procedural sedation and analgesia in the cardiac catheterization laboratory
 ================

-### Click on the binder link to launch an RStudio session and then open and knit `code for publication.RmD` to reproduce the analysis of results presented in the publication.
+### Click on the binder link to launch an RStudio session and then open and knit the document `'code for publication.RmD'` to reproduce the analysis of results presented in the publication.

 [![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/awconway/capnographyssa/master?urlpath=rstudio)